EM-Algorithm Estimation of the Two-Stage Binary Outcome Misclassification Model

 A numeric matrix of covariates in the true outcome mechanism.

-should not contain an intercept and no values should beNA
+x_matrixshould not contain an intercept and no values should beNA.- z1_matrix

 A numeric matrix of covariates in the first-stage observation mechanism.

-should not contain an intercept and no values should beNA
+z1_matrixshould not contain an intercept and no values should beNA.- z2_matrix

 A numeric matrix of covariates in the second-stage observation mechanism.

-should not contain an intercept and no values should beNA
+z2_matrixshould not contain an intercept and no values should beNA.- beta_start

 A numeric vector or column matrix of starting values for the \(\beta\) parameters in the true outcome mechanism.
 The number of elements in

-should be equal to the number of columns ofx_matrix
+beta_startshould be equal to the number of columns ofx_matrixplus 1.- gamma1_start

 A numeric vector or matrix of starting values for the \(\gamma^{(1)}\) parameters in the first-stage observation mechanism.
 In matrix form, the

-plus 1, and the parameter matrix columns correspond to the true outcome categories \(Y \in \{1, 2\}\).
-A numeric vector forgamma1_start
+gamma1_startmatrix rows correspond to parameters for the \(Y^{*(1)} = 1\) first-stage observed outcome, with the dimensions ofz1_matrixplus 1, and the parameter matrix columns correspond to the true outcome categories \(Y \in \{1, 2\}\).
+A numeric vector forgamma1_startis obtained by concatenating the matrix, i.e.gamma1_start <- c(gamma1_matrix).- gamma2_start

 A numeric array of starting values for the \(\gamma^{(2)}\) parameters in the second-stage observation mechanism.
 The first dimension (matrix rows) of